MRZHD1/MRZHD1/README.md

 - 🔭 I’m currently working on [The Odin Project](https://www.theodinproject.com/).

-- 🌱 I’m currently learning Ruby on Rails & React.js
+- 🌱 Currently learning Ruby on Rails & React.js

-- 🔍 I'm looking for hackathons to do, let me know if you're interested.
+- 🔍 Also looking for hackathons to do, let me know if you're interested.

 - ⚡ Fun fact: I prefer back-end over front-end. 💥